colejarczyk/doc/userguide/earning_rules/menu/introduction.rst

 All earning rules
 *****************

-*Lists all Earning Rules within your loyalty program with additional information regarding it’s activity, conditions and general information*
+*Lists all Earning Rules within your loyalty program with additional information regarding its activity, conditions and general information*

 .. image:: /userguide/_images/earning_rules.png
    :alt:   Earning Rules